tardate/LittleArduinoProjects/playground/JarabeTapatio/README.md

 A simplified version of the melody in scored in this [GuitarPro](./assets/Jarabe Tapatío simple melody.gpx) file.
 It is the basis of the song payed by the sketch.

+### Amplification

+The signal from the Arduino can be directly fed to a piezo, however this doesn't result in a very loud sound.

+This circuit uses an LM 386 Low Voltage Audio Power Amplifier as a simple way to apmplify the AC signal.
+Given that we are only interested in the alternativing signal, the amplifier input and output signals are isolated with capacitors.
+It is used in the default configuration, which results in a relatively low gain (x20) but that seems sufficient for our purposes here.

 ### Construction